Do you want to add arrow-key keyboard navigation in WordPress?

-This plugin enables you to navigate through the previous and next posts on your site using the right and left arrow keys on your keyboard.
+This plugin enables you to navigate through your site’s previous and next posts using the right and left arrow keys on your keyboard.

 Note: This plugin hasn’t been updated recently.
 However, we tested it with the latest version of WordPress, and it is still working.

 Since it is a very simple plugin, it requires no additional configuration.
 Once you’ve activated the plugin, you can now switch to different posts on your site using the arrow keys.

 Keep in mind that this plugin only allows you to switch between different posts on your website, so you won’t be able to use arrow keys to move from one page to another.

 For example, you cannot switch from your ‘Home’ page to your ‘Contact Us’ page using arrow keys.

 After you’ve activated the plugin, you can add an alert bar or popup on your website that tells the users that they can now navigate through various blog posts by simply using the arrow keys to move from one post to the next.